Dr. Killigan's guide to household insect problems

 • Check gutters, drain trays, plant saucers and shaded corners that stay damp

-• Note peak times (usually dusk) and locations to target your efforts
+• Note peak times (usually dusk) and locations to focus your efforts

 Pantry Moths